2026 Hyundai Tucson Plug-In Hybrid: Hybrid MPG, Price & Specifications

 What Are the 2026 Hyundai Tucson Plug-In Hybrid Specs?

-Detailed specifications for the 2026 Hyundai Tucson Plug-In Hybrid as reported by the manufacturer.
-Specifications may vary by trim, market, and production date.
-Source: manufacturer-reported data.
+Core specifications for the 2026 Hyundai Tucson Plug-In Hybrid as reported by the manufacturer.
+Figures may vary by trim, option packages, and production date.
+Source: manufacturer data.

 What Changed for the 2026 Hyundai Tucson Plug-In Hybrid?